 Our original project in Chattanooga was an intentional community called Dismas House, which served as a state approved halfway house for Tennessee prisoners and as off campus housing for university students from 1988-2000.

 Relying on a democratic, user-led form of decision-making, the Dismas House model experienced a great deal of early success helping people to rebuild their lives after a period of incarceration.
 And, because it involved a large number of volunteers from the surrounding community, it also experienced a great deal of success educating the public about the role of ordinary citizens in effective reentry efforts.
-As a result, the model spread to other cities where people were searching for ways to address the reentry concerns associated with a rapidly increasing prison population.
+As a result, the model spread to other cities where people were searching for ways to address serious reentry concerns associated with a rapidly increasing prison population.

-The model was instituted in Chattanooga as the result of a promise made in 1986 by a group of local businessmen to Father Hickey, who at the time was terminally ill with cancer.
+The model was instituted in Chattanooga as the result of a promise made in 1986 by a group of local businessmen to Father Jack, who at the time was terminally ill with cancer.
 Two years after that promise, prisoners from the local Work Release Center completed renovations on a seven bedroom house in Ridgdale and the doors of the Chattanooga Dismas House were opened to its first generation of residents.
-Although Father Hickey did not survive to see it, the Chattanooga project had expanded his network to cover the entire state of Tennessee.
+Although Father Jack did not survive to see it, the Chattanooga project had expanded his network to cover the entire state of Tennessee.

 Although the Chattanooga Dismas House was closed in 2000, the project endowed its succeeding organization, Chattanooga Endeavors, with a set values that continue to frame the organization’s mission of second chances — many of which are expressed in the following observation of Father Hickey’s which hung as a plaque in the foyer and was the first thing every guest saw when visiting Dismas House in Chattanooga.

-In the courage of those who struggle
+In the courage of those who suffer

 And the compassion of those who stand with them